snac-cooperative/technical-docs/Specifications/DBUtil API.md

 [New DBUtil and initialization](#new-dbutil-and-initialization)

+### Notes on undelete

+Undelete is not currently implemented.
+There is a function clearDeleted(), but it is almost certainly is not quite right, and we need agreement on how to call it.

+As of Mar 10 2016 we have functioning object operation via setOperation() and getOperation() with valid operations insert, update, delete.
+In this new world, undelete should be yet another operation, and should be integrated into the existing operation code.

+There are two problems:

+1) delete and undelete are different for constellation vs component

+2) it would be wrong for undelete to incorrectly undelete a component that was deleted before a constellation was deleted

+Issue (1) is typical for delete, and we need undelete code that is symmetrical with the delete operations.

+Issue (2) is interesting.
+If a constellation is being undeleted, we should not also apply the undelete operation to each component.
+Delete of a component is granular and undelete should be granular in the same sense.
+That is: delete of a component happens independently of all other operations.

+Likewise, constellation level delete should not allow component operations, thus it is probably best that constellation delete not traverse the components.
+Likewise, constellation level undelete should only undelete the constellation, and not traverse the components doing any operation, especially not component undelete.

 ### New DBUtil and initialization

 When creating a DBUtil object, DBUtil currently calls $this->getAppUserInfo('system') to determine the user id